julietshen/atproto-hma/PROJECT_NOTES.md

    - Start with minimal configurations and build up
    - Test database connections independently before integrating
    - Consider using mock services for initial development
+   - Follow the official HMA docker-compose.yaml approach for most reliable results

+4. **Database Schema Requirements**:
+   - The `signal_type_override` table is crucial for HMA to function
+   - Proper indices are needed for performance on larger tables
+   - Let HMA handle its own migrations when possible instead of custom scripts
+   - If migrations fail, check logs carefully for specific table/column requirements

+5. **Integration Architecture**:
+   - The perchpics service communicates with HMA via its REST API
+   - Clean separation between services allows for more resilient architecture
+   - Configuration values must be properly shared across services

+## Important Reminders

+1. **Always follow the official HMA setup pattern**:
+   - Use the same service names as in the official docker-compose.yaml
+   - Use the same environment variables and initialization approach
+   - Avoid custom entrypoints or initialization scripts unless necessary

+2. **Database initialization**:
+   - Let HMA handle its own migrations when possible
+   - If custom initialization is needed, always include the `signal_type_override` table
+   - Ensure database user permissions are correct before starting services

+3. **Troubleshooting**:
+   - Check container logs first (`docker-compose logs app` or `docker-compose logs db`)
+   - Verify database connectivity directly from containers if needed
+   - Use debug containers with sleep infinity for inspection when needed

+4. **Configuration management**:
+   - Keep .env files properly versioned with .env.example templates
+   - Document all environment variables and their purpose
+   - Be careful with credential management in version control

 ## Next Steps